 Taro milk tea is a type of bubble tea that is prepared with taro root, tapioca pearls, milk, and jasmine tea.

 Preparing this milk tea is very easy, and we are only using natural ingredients here.
-You will need:
+You will need the following:

 - Taro - This root vegetable makes the base of the drink.
 I highly recommend using the larger roots for a slightly sweeter flavor.
 You can find fresh taro roots in produce markets or frozen in some Asian stores.